Home Theater Projector Buyer’s Guide: What to look for in a home projector

 Should I install my projector or set it on a tabletop?

 Each of these options has its own advantages.

 Ceiling mounting your projector will get it out of the way, creating a more polished look for your viewing area while also keeping your projector secure.
 Mounting the projector in a fixed area will also save you the time of setting up your projector for each use.

 Most video projectors weigh less than 20 pounds and are easy to transport from location to location.
 That means you can take your 'big screen TV' with you to the homes of friends and family, or host an outdoor movie projected on the garage door without any heavy lifting.
-However, you will have to set up your projector for each use, and your primary viewing area will not have the polished look of an installation.
 If you decide that tabletop projection is right for you, consider a projector with less fan noise.
 Aim for around 30dB or less for 'whisper quiet' fans.
 You may also want to consider the overall product's exterior design since the projector will be visible.